crypt3d-c00kie/crypt3d-c00kie/README.md

-- 👋 Hi, I’m Crypted Cookie aka Jac
+- 👋 Hi, I’m Crypted Cookie
 - 👀 I’m interested in cybersecurity and software-application development.
 - 🌱 I'm a Computer Science Engineering Student and I like learning lots of new things such as graphic design and web development..